instructor-ai/instructor-js/docs/index.md

 ## Why use Instructor?

-The question of using Instructor is fundamentally a question of why to use Pydantic.
+The question of using Instructor is fundamentally a question of why to use Zod.

 1. **Powered by OpenAI** — Instructor is powered by OpenAI's function calling API.
 This means you can use the same API for both prompting and extraction.